astroidmail/astroid/README.md

 Contributions to Astroid in the form of patches, documentation and testing are very welcome.
-Information on how to work on astroid ([hacking]) and on how to [contribute], can be found in the wiki.
+Information on how to work on astroid ([hacking]) and on how to [contribute](https://github.com/gauteh/astroid/wiki/Contributing), can be found in the wiki.

 Also check out #astroid or #notmuch on irc.freenode.net.